On the classification of quantum symmetries: Introduction

 While there are several general results on universal (co)acting Hopf algebras and duality between them, the only case where all Hopf algebra actions have been completely classified so far was the case of the algebra $\mathbbm k[x]/(x^2)$ of dual numbers~\cite[Theorem~6.7]{ASGordienko20ALAgoreJVercruysse}, however even in this case the universal acting Hopf algebra was calculated only for two of three possible equivalence classes of actions.
 In Section~\ref{SectionClassificationOutline} we propose a general classification strategy for quantum symmetries of finite dimensional algebras, which we follow in Sections~\ref{SectionTwoPoints} and~\ref{SectionDualNumbers} and classify all quantum symmetries (both Hopf algebra actions and coactions) of the set of two points and of $\mathbbm k[x]/(x^2)$.
 Furthermore, we calculate all the corresponding universal (co)acting Hopf algebras.

-The Duality Theorem implies that for every equivalence class of Hopf algebra actions on a finite-dimensional algebra $A$ there exists an equivalence class of Hopf algebra coactions on $A$ with the same cosupport.
+The Duality Theorem implies that for every equivalence class of Hopf algebra actions on a finite dimensional algebra $A$ there exists an equivalence class of Hopf algebra coactions on $A$ with the same cosupport.
 Therefore, there cannot be more equivalence class of actions than coactions.
 The natural question arises as to whether a bijection always exists between the sets of equivalence classes of actions and coactions.
 This question is equivalent to the following: can the cosupport of the $V$-universal Hopf algebra action dual to a $V$-universal Hopf algebra coaction $\rho^{\mathbf{Hopf}}_{A,V}$ with $\cosupp \rho^{\mathbf{Hopf}}_{A,V} = V$ become smaller than $V$?
 In Section~\ref{SectionCosuppReduces} we show that the answer is ``yes''.
 In fact, for any $n\geqslant 14$, we define an elementary grading on the full matrix algebra $M_n(\mathbbm k)$ by an infinite group that cannot be regraded by any finite group and show that the action dual to the corresponding group algebra coaction is trivial.
 Simultaneously, we solve another problem since the previously known lower bound for $n$ such that on $M_n(\mathbbm k)$ there exists an elementary grading that cannot be regraded by a finite group was $n\geqslant 349$, see~\cite{ASGordienko18Schnabel}.

-While the universal acting Hopf algebras always exist~\cite[Section~4.1]{ASGordienko21ALAgoreJVercruysse}, the universal coacting Hopf algebras do not necessarily exist.
+While the universal acting Hopf algebras always exist~\cite[Section~4.1]{ASGordienko21ALAgoreJVercruysse}, the universal coacting Hopf algebras do not necessarily exist for infinite dimensional algebras.
 The first examples were constructed in~\cite[Example~4.3]{ASGordienko21ALAgoreJVercruysse}.
 In Theorem~\ref{TheoremYuIManinHopfAlgebraStraightLineDoesNotExist} we show that the (ungraded) Manin universal (co)acting Hopf algebra does not exist even for a straight line.